This list represents Post Growth Institute’s “Starting Positions,” the facts and opinions that are the basis for our organization.

 Economies exist within the physical environment.
 Their existence relies upon the continued use of natural resources like water, forests and agricultural land.
 These natural resources are either non-renewable (limited in total amount) or are produced at a rate that is limited by the environment’s ability to regenerate them.
 The other side of this is nature’s ability to absorb the wastes that we produce.
 If economies produce waste faster than nature can absorb that waste, we undermine the planet’s ability to sustain human existence.

 We are already using natural resources at a rate higher than that at which they are naturally renewed and creating wastes faster than nature can absorb them (known as ecological overshoot).
 Continued economic growth will only worsen this predicament.
 One-planet living acknowledges that we can, and must, mould our economies to fit within the limits imposed by our physical environment.

-3. One-planet lifestyles acknowledge physical limits to human population growth on a planet with finite resources
+3. One-planet lifestyles acknowledge the pressures a growing human population place on a planet with finite resources

 Our total demand on our physical environment is the average amount we each consume, multiplied by the total number of us.
 Every additional human on Earth must consume natural resources to both survive and prosper.
 In order to survive into the future, our total consumption of natural resources must be less than what nature produces and our production of wastes must be less than what nature can absorb.
 Like a household budget, we must spend less than what we earn.
 Every additional human makes it harder to maintain the balance.